-In 2018, the Bank received cash from stockholders which the Bank recognized as deposit for future stocks subscription under liabilities in the statement of financial position since, the requirements under paragraph 11 of PAS 32 and Financial Reporting Bulletin No. 6-2012, as amended, were not met for it to be recognized as equity.
+In 2019, the Bank received cash from stockholders which the Bank recognized as deposit for future stocks subscription under liabilities in the statement of financial position since, the requirements under paragraph 11 of PAS 32 and Financial Reporting Bulletin No. 6 -2012, as amended, were not met for it to be recognized as equity.

-The Bank signified its intent to increase its capitalization through a special joint meeting of directors and stockholders held on February 13, 2019 wherein the Board of Directors has approved an increase of authorized shares to 1,000,000 with par value of ₱100, divided into 975,000 common shares and 25,000 preferred shares.
-As of December 31, 2021, the Bank is still in the process of completing the required documents before submitting its application to SEC.
+The Bank signified its intent to increase its capitalization through a Regular Stockholders Meeting held on March 17, 2022 and a Special Stockholders Meeting held on November 24, 2022 wherein the Stockholders has approved an increase of authorized shares to 1,000,000 with par value of ₱100, divided into 975,000 common shares and 25,000 preferred shares.
+As of December 31, 2022, the Bank is waiting for the approval of the BSP on its application for amendments to articles of incorporation before submitting its application to SEC.

-In 2021 and 2020, additional subscription amounting to ₱3,980,825 and ₱2,369,775 was received, respectively.
-The balance of deposit for stocks subscription as of December 31, 2021 and 2020 amounted to ₱9,481,700 and ₱5,500,875, respectively.
+In 2022 and 2021, additional subscription amounting to ₱3,018,600 and ₱3,980,825 was received, respectively.
+The balance of deposit for stocks subscription as of December 31, 2022 and 2021 amounted to ₱12,500,300 and ₱9,481,700, respectively.